-Driver’s License Verification Service in the UK
+Why has Driver’s License Verification Service Gained Popularity?

-As the Mobility as a Service (MaaS) sector continues to evolve, safety and compliance must take priority.
-With several high-profile news outlets calling out industry giants (Deliveroo, Uber, etc) for illicit practices such as underage drivers over the past few years, it seems the industry is finally moving towards increased regulatory pressures and verified profiles.
-MaaS operators must use the right Driver’s License Verification Service to verify a driver’s license.
+With several high-profile news outlets calling out industry giants (Deliveroo, Uber, etc) for illicit practices such as underage drivers over the past few years, it seems the MaaS industry is finally moving towards increased regulatory pressures and verified profiles.
+This gives rise to the usage of a compliant and secure Driver’s License Verification Service.
 Coupled with a facial biometric verification process, MaaS platforms can provide an unparalleled level of security to their customers when screening drivers.
-This not only protects passengers but safeguards MaaS businesses from being vulnerable to costly penalties.
+This not only protects passengers but also safeguards MaaS businesses from being vulnerable to costly penalties.

 In the UK, several watchdogs have set mandates for UK drivers and residents, such as The Road Traffic Act (1988), which helps ensure that drivers have valid documentation.
 Increased regulatory pressures have entered the sector, with Transport for London (TFL) requiring thorough DBS for all taxi and private hire vehicle drivers within the city.